-Since the call can’t be reversed and instant replay can’t magically be created in this year’s World Cup, we as Americans need to force our energy towards supporting our soccer team more than ever.
+The call can’t be reversed and instant replay can’t magically be created in this year’s World Cup.
+Therefore, we as Americans need to use our energy towards supporting our soccer team more than ever.

 If not, it’s possible that the growing popularity of American soccer could take a hit going forward.

-Unfortunately, it will be nearly a week (Wednesday June 23rd, to be exact) of time that we’ll have to stew over the result.
-Fortunately, the same goes for the hometown boys though, too – and hopefully that will light their fire just a little bit more heading into their match with Algeria.
+Unfortunately, it’ll be nearly a week (Wednesday June 23rd, to be exact) that we’ll have to stew over the result.
+Fortunately, the same goes for the hometown boys though, too.
+Hopefully, that will light their fire just a little bit heading into their match with Algeria.